Craig-Macomber/caith/README.md

 Options:
 + - / * : modifiers
 e# : Explode value.
-If number is omitted, we use dice sides ie# or !# : Indefinite explode value, If number is omitted, we use dice sides K#  : Keeping # highest (uppercase "K") k#  : Keeping # lowest (lowercase "k")
+If number is omitted, we use the maximum value of the dice ie# or !# : Indefinite explode value, If number is omitted, we use the maximum value of the dice K#  : Keeping # highest (uppercase "K") k#  : Keeping # lowest (lowercase "k")
 D#  : Dropping the highest (uppercase "D")